lindleyw/autonav/readme.txt

 (i.e., the other children of the parent of the current page), you can use the 'siblings' parameter.

+= How can I display posts in a list. =

+The following will display posts in the 'desserts' category, in a bulleted list, with the title as a link to the page:

+    [autonav display="posts,list,title,nothumb" postid="category:desserts"]

+The "nothumb" parameter suppresses the "missing image" error message for posts that do not have thumbnails.

 = Only the first five posts get displayed. =

 By default, WordPress's built-in function get_posts(), which is what